fenago/data-science/lab_guides/Lab_12.md

 ![](./images/B15019_12_18.jpg)

-    Caption: First five rows of the AMES housing DataFrame

-    Note

-    The output is not shown on GitHub due to its limitations.
-If you run this on your Colab file, the graph will be displayed.

     There weren\'t many properties sold in some of the years.
 So, you can group them by decades (groups of 10 years).